IR-2016-03, Jan. 7, 2016

 The International Taxpayers page on IRS.gov is packed with information designed to help taxpayers living abroad, resident aliens, nonresident aliens, residents of U.S. territories and foreign students.
 The web site also features a directory that includes overseas tax preparers.

 “These resources provide critical information to assist taxpayers with many different needs,” said IRS Commissioner John Koskinen.
 “Tax issues can be even more challenging for international taxpayers, and IRS.gov provides important details they need to understand their obligations.”

-International taxpayers will find the online IRS Tax Map and the International Tax Topic Index to be valuable sources of answers for their tax questions.
+International taxpayers will find the online IRS Tax Map and the International Tax Topic Index (Obsolete) to be valuable sources of answers for their tax questions.
 These online tools assemble or group IRS forms, publications and web pages by subject and provide users with a single entry point to find tax information.

 In 2015, the IRS also created videos to assist international taxpayers with some of their most common questions.
 The videos cover the following international taxpayer topics:

 - Filing Requirements (Obsolete)

 - Individual Taxpayer Identification Number (ITIN)

 - Filing Status if Married to a Nonresident Alien (Obsolete)